Waiheke Wine Tours: A Guide to Wine Tasting on Waiheke Island

 Waiheke Wine Tours:

-The first Waiheke wine tours stop we made was at Kennedy Point, the only certified organic winery on the island.
+The first Waiheke Island Wine Tours stop we made was at Kennedy Point, the only certified organic winery on the island.
 Upon arrival we were poured a glass of their local Waiheke Island wine before being escorted on a quick tour of the grounds, including both the wine vineyards and the olive trees.

 After the tour we were taken back to the tasting room to try more wine and to sample honey and olive and avocado oil which they also sell onsite.
 Kennedy Point has a beautiful view of the sea with outdoor seating and also a picnic area near the vineyards where you can hang out as well.

-Our second stop was Casita Miro which was also the place we chose to have lunch at based on my friend’s recommendation.
+Our second stop of the Waiheke wine tours was Casita Miro which was also the place we chose to have lunch at based on my friend’s recommendation.
 The grounds are absolutely beautiful; offering views of the vineyards, the village, AND the sea.
 It is also the closest winery to the popular white sand Onetangi Beach.

 The restaurant at Casita Miro is Spanish style, focused on shared tapas and locally sourced ingredients whenever possible.
 If you want to dine here, which I’d definitely recommend, you must make reservations in advance!
 Our waiter swore by the goat cheese croquetas while we loved the kalamata olives and Cat’s handmade bread.
 If you dine there for dinner you can also relax on their grass hill afterwards while sipping on some more of their delicious wine.